Our content may include links to products from our partners

 You can dispute the late payment if you choose to, even if you feel like the late payment is accurate.
 If you dispute to the credit reporting agencies they have to request proof from the original creditor within the 30 day period.
 The creditor then has 30 days to make a response and prove that the payment was actually late.
 If they don’t, that means the dispute is automatically decided in your favor and that means the late payment will be removed.

 But it’s important to note that if you’re dealing with a large company you’re also dealing with a large department for credit disputes.
 They’re generally pretty good about responding to everything with the proof that’s needed.
 You likely won’t get anywhere with this method, but it can’t hurt, right?

 It All Comes Down to This

-Basically, you want to make sure you pay your bills on time because history of payments is the most important thing you’re going to find on your report.
+Basically, you want to make sure you pay your bills on time because the history of payments is the most important thing you’re going to find in your report.
 And a late payment that stays for 7 years is going to be a problem.